mampfes/hacs_waste_collection_schedule/doc/ics/zah_hildesheim_de.md

 ## How to get the configuration arguments

-- Goto <https://www.zah-hildesheim.de/termine/> and select your location.
+- Go to <https://www.zah-hildesheim.de/termine/> and select your location.
 - Right-click on `Export Kalender` and copy link address.
 - Replace the `url` in the example configuration with this link.